mrnorman/YAKL/README.md

 # YAKL: Yet Another Kernel Launcher
-A minimal overhead C++ kernel launcher for performance portability

 YAKL is a minimally invasive library intended to allow a user to define kernels in the form of functors (possibly lambdas) without having to marry themselves to a specific data type.
 This library provides: